weiguovisuals/sus-4o/README.md

 	Designed for GPT4o, GTP4.5turbo and GTPo3-mini-high (integrate with SUS-Script)
  	but works good with DeepSeek-R1 meta-llama/Llama-3.3-70B-Instruct & Gemini

-if u a **broke boy**, cashapp me a DOLLA and ill send u the free version
+if u a **broke boy**, cashapp me a DOLLA and ill send u my illegal version via python
 ---
 ---
 ---